javed460/instancio-tutorial/README.md

 # instancio-tutorial
-Showcase how instancio library can be used to create objects with dummy for tests
+How instancio library can be used to create objects with dummy for tests